spreedly/checkout-react-native-packages/README.md

 - **Android**: minSdk 24 (Android 7.0+), targetSdk 34, compileSdk 35
 - **iOS**: 15.1+, Xcode 15+
 - **Architectures**: Legacy and New Architecture (Fabric/TurboModules)

+## 📋 Version History

+For a detailed list of changes, new features, bug fixes, and updates between versions, please refer to our [CHANGELOG.md](CHANGELOG.md).
+The changelog provides comprehensive information about:

+- **New Features**: Added functionality and enhancements
+- **Bug Fixes**: Resolved issues and improvements
+- **Breaking Changes**: API changes that may affect existing integrations
+- **Security Updates**: Security patches and vulnerability fixes
+- **Deprecations**: Features scheduled for removal

+Use the changelog to understand what's changed between versions and to identify which version includes the features or fixes you need.

 ## 🏗️ Architecture Support